Snowfable/home-ed-resources/index.md

 ## Languages (BBC)
 No longer being updated but the information is still here.
 Around 33 languages from French, Spanish, German to Finnish, urdu and Serbian.
 [Learn here.](http://www.bbc.co.uk/languages/)

+## MinuteEarth
+A Youtube Channel all about science and stories about the planet.
+[Watch here.](https://www.youtube.com/channel/UCeiYXex_fwgYDonaTcSIk6w)

 ## Mystery Science
 Free science lessons.
 [Investigate here.](https://mysteryscience.com)